The Powerful Meaning Of Proverbs 3:5-6 (and 5 ways you can trust in God)

 The concept of “trusting” and “leaning” have similar meanings, but differ.
 To trust means to put yourself fully at the mercy of another.
 To lean is not simply reclining against, but relying on something for support to stay upright.

 Many Christians still lean on their own wisdom even though they’ve declared they trust in God.
 The problem is you can’t do both.
 You can’t say you trust in God if you haven’t let go of everything.
-After all, we aren’t called to trust God with SOME or MOST.
-Rather with ALL our heart.
+After all, we aren’t called to trust God with some or most but rather with ALL our hearts.

 In All Your Ways Submit To Him Meaning